-Sciatica is a word used to describe leg pain.
+Sciatica is a word used to describe back and leg pain.

 This is a serious condition and needs medical attention, correct diagnosis and prescribed medication for the sciatic pain.